emacuo/sap-on-aws-immersion-day/README.md

 3. On the `Documents` page, select the `Owned by Amazon` tab.
 You should look for a document named `AWSSAP-InstallBackint` through the search bar.

 4. In the searchbar, search for `AWSSAP-InstallBackint` and hit `Enter`.
-Once the document appears, and choose `Run Command`
+Once the document appears, click on its title and then choose `Run Command`
 5. Under the Command parameters, enter the following parameters:
     1. Choose the `Default` document version.
     2. `Bucket Name`: enter the name of the Amazon S3 bucket where you want to store your SAP HANA backup files (`hana-backup-<name initial + surname initial>-<last 2 digits of birth year>-backint`).